Breast Augmentation With Lift

 - Bleeding disorders.
 May cause risk of blood clots, and hematomas.

 SMOKING!
 The “bad guy” is the nicotine.
 Nicotine causes blood vessels to constrict.
 The breast tissue and skin flaps that are advanced are at significant risk of not having enough blood flow to heal correctly.
 Patients who smoke are at very high risk of wound healing problems, incision separation, and infection.
 Wounds may take months to heal and also may require additional surgeries.
 It is imperative to avoid first and second hand smoking (and all other nicotine forms) 1 month before and after the procedure to minimize the risk of complications.

 Breast lift with augmentation can enhance the look of the breasts and, as with many plastic surgeries, it often has the added benefit of increasing one’s self confidence.
 Breast augmentation improves your physical appearance and several psychological studies now confirm that a breast augmentation may enhance your self-esteem and quality of life if done for the correct reasons.
-If there are combined surgeries, the prices will decrease by 30% – 40%.

 There are several different possible techniques that are available for breast lift.
 If there is breast volume asymmetry, this can be improved my removing the excess volume of the larger breast.
 All techniques typically require excess skin excision to help reshape the breast.
 These techniques are designed to move the nipple into a more youthful position.
 There are other techniques, such as the short-scar lift, which involve less extensive incisions and scarring which may be appropriate for certain individuals.